 Travel is one of the greatest leisure pursuits to which we can dedicate our free time.
 Sure, there are cheaper hobbies, but the merits and benefits of international travel really do speak for themselves.
 It can give us a greater perspective on the World and our place within it.
 It exposes us to new cultures, climates and cuisines.
 We meet fascinating new people and gain valuable insights into the lives of others.
 Away from the familiar and the comfortable we really come alive, breaking from routine and getting a better understanding of who we are outside of our role as a parent, or outside of our professional persona.
 It can even help us live longer and happier lives.
-Travel is a great adventure that keeps on educating and edifying.
+Travel is a great adventure that keeps on giving!

 When we have kids, travel becomes even more important.
 It helps them to grow up with a greater understanding of the world and the importance of international understanding, respect and cooperation.
 There’s even evidence to suggest that it can help to improve their performance in school.
 There’s so much World, we owe it to our families to see as much of it as we can as often as we can.